Shop Official Apparel

-The Apache Star – a two-time World Champion, Kevlar and carbon fiber Deep-V race boat capable of speeds in excess of 100 mph – will attempt to beat the current record with Apache Powerboats owner and offshore performance boating legend Mark McManus operating the throttles, and entrepreneur Roger Kluh driving.
-The crossing will mark the first time since 1963 that an American pleasure boat with an American crew has been authorized by the US government to visit Cuba.
+The Apache Star – a two-time World Champion, Kevlar and carbon fiber Deep-V race boat Apache 50 – shattered the previously established speed record with Apache Powerboats owner and offshore performance legend Mark McManus operating the throttles, and owner/entrepreneur Roger Kluh driving, Engineer John Pompi at the gauges, and navigator Damien Sauvage.

 Learn More About Apache Star

 Driver and machine experiencing speeds of over 100 miles an hour, Apache Star is going to become a world breaking boat once again.
 Navigating through 3 to 6 foot seas, the Apache Star is the first recreational boat flying an American flag to arrive there with authorization in 50 years.
 Canonizing the number 50, synonymous with the Apache Star.